-Overall we consider that the adopted safeguards appropriately mitigate the principal threats identified, and we therefore confirm that EY is independent and the objectivity and independence of Maria Grindley, the audit engagement Partner and the audit engagement team have not been compromised.
+Overall we consider that the adopted safeguards appropriately mitigate the principal threats identified.
+We therefore confirm that EY is independent and the objectivity and independence of Andrew Brittain, the audit engagement Director, and the audit engagement team have not been compromised.